maxupravitelev/wildlife_camera/README.md

 ## current stage

-The app is in early stages and is not yet exactly user-friendly at this point :).
-GIF creation is not optimized yet, so the produced files are rather large.
+The app is in an early prototype stage.